wgar84/ModCurso/README.md

 + Leituras complementares:

+  * Bowler, P. “Variation from Darwin to the Modern Synthesis.” *In* Variation: A Central Concept in Biology, 2003.

   * Klingenberg, C P. “Morphological Integration and Developmental Modularity.”
 Annual Review of Ecology, Evolution, and Systematics 39, no. 1 (2008): 115–132. doi:10.1146/annurev.ecolsys.37.091305.110054.

-  * Zelditch, M. L., and D. L. Swiderski.
-“Epigenetic Interactions: The Developmental Route to Functional Integration.”
-In Epigenetics: Linking Genotype and Phenotype in Development and Evolution, 290–316, 2011.

-  * Young, N M, and B Hallgrímsson.
+  * Young, N. M., B. Hallgrímsson.
 “Serial Homology and the Evolution of Mammalian Limb Covariation Structure.”
 Evolution 59, no. 12 (2005): 2691–2704.

+  * Zelditch, M. L., D. L. Swiderski.
+“Epigenetic Interactions: The Developmental Route to Functional Integration.” *In* Epigenetics: Linking Genotype and Phenotype in Development and Evolution, 290–316, 2011.

 **Aula 2**: *Homologias, Caracteres e Mensurações*

 + Leituras principais:

-  * Wagner, G P. “What Is ‘homology thinking’ and what is it for?”
+  * Wagner, G. P. “What Is ‘homology thinking’ and what is it for?”
 Journal of Experimental Zoology Part B: Molecular and Developmental Evolution 326, no. 1 (2016): 3–8. doi:10.1002/jez.b.22656.

-  * Houle, D, C Pélabon, G P Wagner, and T F Hansen.
+  * Houle, D., C. Pélabon, G. P. Wagner, T. F. Hansen.
 “Measurement and Meaning In Biology.”
 The Quartely Review of Biology 86, no. 1 (2011): 3–34.

 	* Ler do início até a seção “Pragmatic Measurement Theory” (13 páginas).

 + Leituras complementares:

-  * Hansen, T F, D Houle.
+  * Hansen, T. F., D. Houle.
 “Measuring and Comparing Evolvability and Constraint in Multivariate Characters.”
 Journal of Evolutionary Biology 21, no. 5 (2008): 1201–1219. doi:10.1111/j.1420-9101.2008.01573.x.

-  * Wagner, G P, M D Laubichler.
+  * Wagner, G. P., M. D. Laubichler.
 “Character Identification in Evolutionary Biology: The Role of the Organism.”
 Theory in Biosciences 119, no. 1 (2000): 20–40.

 **Aula 5**: *Caracterização de variação em dimensionalidade alta*
 + Caracteres e matrizes